 JACQUELINE MARIE, INTERIOR STYLIST

 I was charmed by Jacqueline’s sense of style and her sharp mind.
 A few months later we started working on a variety of projects together.
 I felt like I had found a creative soulmate.
-Fast forward a few more months, a few brand styling projects and one home studio revamp, and you could not keep us a part.
-Today you can find us going out to eat and exploring the latest Instagram-worthy coffee shops.

 Here’s to Jacqueline, an inspiring woman, and a generous creative soul.
 A beautiful mind and a compassionate heart with a passion for the positive impact just a few style tweaks can make in somebody’s life.

 How did Tweaked Style get started?

 In 2011, I decided I needed an outlet for all my ideas when it came to fashion, home decor and lifestyle.
 I loved creating stylish visual experiences and putting looks together.
 I thought: Why don't I just do this for fun to feed my creative soul?
 So I bought tweakedstyle.com as I was finishing my college degree.
 It started as a style resource and blog.
 I also used Tweaked Style as a case study in one of my entrepreneurship classes in college, where I built it into a business.
 When I moved to Italy after I graduated college, I used Tweaked Style to share how Italy inspired my style and lifestyle.

 I didn't really know if I was going to go full time as a business until I started to get hired for styling projects and interior styling projects in 2014.
 I finally took the leap and it's been five years working full time on Tweaked Style.

 What’s at the core of your business; what drives you?

 I'm on a mission to inspire people to use style as a tool to be their best self.
 It's so important that people have a sense of purpose, peace and belonging in their home and lifestyle.